wallarm/terraform-provider-wallarm/docs/data-sources/node.md

 `nodes` - Wallarm node attributes in the `key=value` format.
 Possible keys:

-- `id` - Internal Wallarm node ID.
+- `id` - internal Wallarm node ID.
 - `hostname` - Wallarm node name.
 - `type` - Wallarm node type.
 Can be: `cloud_node` for cloud Wallarm nodes, `node` for regular Wallarm nodes.
 - `uuid` - Wallarm node UUID.
-- `enabled` - Indicator of the Wallarm node status.
+- `enabled` - indicator of the Wallarm node status.
 Can be: `true` for enabled Wallarm nodes and `false` for disabled Wallarm nodes.
 - `client_id` - ID of the client installed the Wallarm node.
-- `active` - Node syncronisation status
+- `active` - node synchronization status
-- `instance_count` - Number of instances with the installed Wallarm node.
+- `instance_count` - number of instances with the installed Wallarm node.
 Only for the `cloud_node` type.
-- `active_instance_count` - Number of active instances with the installed Wallarm node.
+- `active_instance_count` - number of active instances with the installed Wallarm node.
 Only for the `cloud_node` type.
 - `token` - Wallarm node token.
 Only for the `cloud_node` type.
-- `requests_amount` - Number of requests processed by the Wallarm node.
+- `requests_amount` - number of requests processed by the Wallarm node.
 - `ip` - IP address of the Wallarm node at the time of the last synchronization.
-- `proton` - Installed `proton.db` version.
+- `proton` - installed `proton.db` version.
 Can be an integer value or `null`.
-- `lom` - Installed `lom` version.
+- `lom` - installed `lom` version.
 Can be an integer value or `null`.

 [1]: https://docs.wallarm.com/user-guides/nodes/nodes/